How to Say "Mom wants to find the silver shoes" in Korean | -고 싶어요 Grammar

 What does "Mom wants to find the silver shoes" mean in Korean?

-The Korean sentence "엄마는 은빛 구두를 찾고 싶어요." translates to "Mom wants to find the silver shoes." in English. "엄마는 은빛 구두를 찾고 싶어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "엄마는 은빛 구두를 찾고 싶어요." translates to "Mom wants to find the silver shoes." in English.
+At the A1-A2 level, "엄마는 은빛 구두를 찾고 싶어요." is an excellent sentence to memorize.
+Every word serves a purpose, and the overall meaning — "mom wants to find the silver shoes" — comes through clearly.

 Pronunciation guide: eommaneun eunbit gudureul chatgo sipeoyo.